+File #: F2021-33, Version: 1

-1 "City government" includes the City of Chicago and any sister agency which enters into an Intergovernmental Agreement with the City for the provision of oversight services by OIG.
+"City government" includes the City of Chicago and any sister agency which enters into an the City for the provision of oversight services by OIG.
+Intergovernmental Agreement with

+PAGE 3

+FIRST QUARTER REPORT

 II.
 INVESTIGATIONS

-The Investigations section conducts both criminal and administrative investigations into the conduct of governmental officers, employees, departments, functions, and programs, either in response to complaints or on the Office's own initiative.
+The Investigations section conducts both criminal and administrative investigation governmental officers, employees, departments, functions, and programs, either

+on the Office's own initiative.

-A. COMPLAINTS RECEIVED THIS QUARTER
+COMPLAINTS RECEIVED THIS QUARTER Α.